 The company is incorporated under the Corporations Act 2001 and is a company limited by guarantee.
-The company is also a registered charity under the Australian Charities and Not-for-Profits Commission Act 2012.

 If the company is wound up, the constitution states that each member is required to contribute a maximum of \$10 each towards meeting any outstanding obligations of the entity.
-At 30 June 2022, the total amount that members of the company are liable to contribute if the company is wound up is \$1,800 (2021: \$2,260).
+At 30th June 2024, the total amount that members of the company are liable to contribute if the company is wound up is \$1710 (2023: \$1,460).